sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 Traditional loops don’t help with understanding what the code is doing until we read the whole thing.

 We’re separating the “what” (our data) from the “how” (how to loop over it).
 More than that, with array methods we only need to worry about our data, which we’re passing in as a callback function.

+I> We talk about separation of “what” and “how” in the [Separate “what” and “how”](#separate-what-and-how) section of the Divide and conquer, or merge and relax chapter.

 When all simple cases are covered by array methods, every time we see a traditional loop, we know that something unusual is going on.
 And that’s good: fewer chances we’ll miss a bug during code review.